-- As a global organization, HPE transfers personal data internationally within and outside the HPE group of companies in compliance with applicable law.
-HPE participates in a number of International Privacy Programs such as the APEC Cross Border Privacy Rules and EU Binding Corporate Rules to ensure that there is adequate protection for the personal data.
+- As a global organization, HPE transfers personal data internationally within and outside the HPE group of entities in compliance with applicable laws and HPE’s Binding Corporate Rules (BCRs).

-- We are committed to resolving any concerns regarding personal data.
-HPE addresses complaints or disputes regarding our processing of personal data in a prompt and courteous manner.
+- We are committed to addressing queries, complaints or disputes regarding our processing of personal data in a prompt and courteous manner.

 - HPE’s Privacy Office is managed by the Chief Privacy Officer and reports to the Chief Ethics and Compliance Officer.
-The Privacy Office handles data subjects’ queries and complaints and supports the controller in its efforts to ensure compliance with privacy policies, practices, International Compliance Programs and applicable law.
+The Privacy Office handles data subjects’ queries and complaints and supports the controller in its efforts to ensure compliance with privacy policies, practices, international compliance programs and applicable laws.

 Should you have a privacy query, please contact the Privacy Office via our feedback form.